13 Dec Expecting Multiples? Here’s what you need to know

 - Gestational diabetes: women who are pregnant with multiples have a high chance of developing gestational diabetes which can increase their odds of developing preeclampsia.

 - Fetal growth: multiples are more likely to develop growth problems, especially identical twins as there may be an imbalance in the distribution of nutrients.
 One baby may receive too little, while the other receives too much.
 The earlier this starts the more health complications will arise for the baby receiving less.

 - Preeclampsia: high blood pressure associated with pregnancy, this usually starts after the 20th week or might occur after the childbirth.
 This can destroy the mother’s organs (kidneys, liver, brain and eyes) and in some cases lead to death.
 The odds of developing preeclampsia are higher in women pregnant with multiples and in some cases, the doctor will have an emergency delivery regardless of how developed the babies are.
 This is usually done to save the mother’s life, at this point the mother’s health takes priority.

-- Anemia: This is very common in women pregnant with multiples, often times this leads to preterm births.
+- Anemia: This is very common in women expecting multiples, often times this leads to preterm births.
 This is a condition in which your body does not have enough healthy red blood cells to carry oxygen.
 Health providers usually advise women pregnant with multiples to take their iron supplements regularly to prevent the iron-deficiency anemia associated with multiple pregnancy2.

 - Low birth weight: due to the frequency of preterm labor, lots of multiples are in danger of being born with low birth weight (lower than 5 pounds 8 ounces).
 The smaller they are, the more likely they would develop health complications later in life2.